Your First Visit

 Who We Are

 When you come visit us, please know that we – the people – are different, too.
-We come to CrossHope Chapel because we want to grow in grace in an environment that is different from every other church in town.
+We come to CrossHope Chapel because we want to grow in grace in an environment that is different from other churches in town.
 It is more important to us to have a relationship with our Lord than the approval of a denomination, a church, or even a minister.

 We come to CrossHope Chapel because we are not always comfortable in big crowds, charmed by rock star style productions, attracted to one-sided pulpit oration, engaged by choirs in beautiful robes, impressed by a firm handshake of welcome for visitors, nor are we easily moved by dramatic piano synced emotionally worded altar calls.